shuangquanhuang/resume/Resume-HuangShuangquan.md

 #### Build and optimize QoS metric for player    2017.12-2021.05
 QoS is the first priority for HULU since we meet a online accident since 2017, so we did many works to improve our quality including:

-1 .Build core QoS metrics, such as video startup time, video startup failure rate, video playback failure rate, rate of exit before video start, connection introduced rebuffering time, etc.
+1. Build core QoS metrics, such as video startup time, video startup failure rate, video playback failure rate, rate of exit before video start, connection introduced rebuffering time, etc.

 2. Build unified error handling, classify different errors, define unified error code and messaged.
 And define actions for different errors, for example for some fatal errors we ask player to stop immediately and for some non-fatal errors we ask player to retry several times before stop.
 3. Collect QoS data and create dashboard on different tools like Glyph and Coviva to keep track of QoS and start investigate asap when QoS degraded.
 4. Utilize big data engines and 3rd party tools like Newrelic, Kibana, Datadog, Presto, etc, to drill down errors to optimize QoS.
 The general steps including split errors by device model, browser, error type, etc to find out the most suspicious root cause.